apache/trafficcontrol/docs/source/glossary.rst

 	Physical Location
 	Physical Locations
-		A pair of geographic coordinates (latitude and longitude) that is used by :term:`Cache Group`\ s to define their location.
+		A pair of geographic coordinates (latitude and longitude) that is used by :term:`Cache Groups` to define their location.
 This information is used by Traffic Router to route client traffic to the geographically nearest :term:`Cache Group`.

 	Profile
 	Profiles